cart/bevy/crates/bevy_asset/notes.md

 * Try to remove crossbeam channels for recycling ids
 * Proprely impl Reflect and FromReflect for Handle.
 Make sure it can be used in Bevy Scenes
 * Final pass over todo! and TODO / PERF
-* Validate dependency types in preprocessor?
 * Asset _unloading_ and _re-loading_ that allows handles to be kept alive while unloading the asset data itself
     * Being able to kick off re-loads (that re-validate existing handles) seems useful!
     * How would events be handled here?
 * Asset dependency derive
     * LoadedFolder needs this
+    * Wire up Asset::visit_dependencies to LoadedAsset
 * Hot Reloading
-* Might want to gate dep count increments / decrements on hashset ops (or just use hashsets).
-Otherwise reloading a dep could affect load correctness.
     * Use a graph impl (bevy_graph?) for simplicity and correctness?
 * Handles dropping before load breaks?
     * Implemented slow loop fix ... do better
     * Add test to ensure this works correctly
 * Should we combine meta + asset loading apis?
 * Handles could probably be considered "always strong" if we disallow Weak(Index).
 All arc-ed handles could always be indices
+* Might want to gate dep count increments / decrements on hashset ops (or just use hashsets).
+Otherwise reloading a dep could affect load correctness.
+    * see next point as this probably relates
+* Send "dependency reloaded" events
+    * current dependants_waiting_on_load doesn't enable this, need to retain the whole list
+        * notably, freeing an asset would remove all "dependants" info, and reloading would result in an empty list
+        *

 ```rust